CloudyHadi/CloudyHadi/README.md

 ![banner](banner.png)

-# Hi there!
+# Hi there! 👋

 <p align="center">
-  I'm a french developer enthusiastic about bash, golang, infosec & blockchains ☁️
+  French developer, a student in infosec, enthusiastic about nix, golang & blockchains. ☁️
   <br/>I deeply value open-source projects & actively seek ways to contribute to the community.
-  <br/>I'm particularly interested in emerging technologies such as blockchains and cryptocurrency.
   <br/>I enjoy the challenge of reimagining existing apps & scripts in my own unique way.
   <br/>By creating these projects from scratch, I can ensure complete control over every aspect of their design and functionality.
 </p>